Skip to content

 end

-# If this step fails, the error message becomes: "validation step: Input too short"
+# If this step fails, the error message becomes: "validation: Input too short"

 ruby